RobertTalbert/discretecs/MTH225-Winter2026/activities/Basics of functions activity.md

 ## Codomains of these functions

+Use this table for the activity in a later class where you determine which of these functions is/are surjective.

 | Function | Codomain |
 | ---- | ----- |
 | `f1` |  $\mathbb{R}$  |